 Gabel Family Term Assistant Professor

 Short Bio: Cynthia Sung is the Gabel Family Term Assistant Professor of Mechanical Engineering at the Department of Mechanical Engineering and Applied Mechanics (MEAM) at the University of Pennsylvania.
 She received a Ph.D. in Electrical Engineering and Computer Science from MIT in 2016 and a B.S. in Mechanical Engineering from Rice University in 2011.
-Her research interests include computational design, distributed robotics, path planning, and computational geometry.
-Her current work is in algorithms for synthesis and analysis of robot designs from modular components.
+Her research interests focus on computational methods for design automation of robotic systems.
+Cynthia aims to provide designers with intuitive computer-aided design tools for creating customized robots and behaviors.
+Her work involves developing techniques for representing, modeling, simulating, and fabricating these designs.
+Cynthia's research lies at the intersection of computational geometry, data driven methods, and rapid fabrication techniques such as 3D printing and origami-inspired assembly.

 Interested in these topics?
 I am actively looking for bright students and postdocs to help kickstart my lab!
 Interested postdocs and Penn students should email me directly with their resume/CV.
 New graduate students should apply through Penn Engineering's graduate admissions.